andrew/ultimate-awesome/README.md

 - [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-php](https://github.com/brandonhimpfen/awesome-php) - A curated list of PHP frameworks, libraries, tools, CMS platforms, best practices, and learning resources.
+- [awesome-rag](https://github.com/brandonhimpfen/awesome-rag) - A curated list of tools, frameworks, and resources for Retrieval-Augmented Generation (RAG).
 - [awesome-rails](https://github.com/brandonhimpfen/awesome-rails) - A curated list of frameworks, gems, tools, libraries, templates, engines, and learning resources for building modern web applications with Ruby on Rails.
 - [awesome-serverless](https://github.com/brandonhimpfen/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
+- [awesome-stablecoins](https://github.com/brandonhimpfen/awesome-stablecoins) - A curated list of stablecoins, infrastructure, tools, and resources for understanding and building with price-stable digital assets across fiat-backed, crypto-backed, and algorithmic models.
 - [awesome-stripe](https://github.com/brandonhimpfen/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.
 - [awesome-vtol-drones](https://github.com/brandonhimpfen/awesome-vtol-drones) - A curated list of awesome resources, research, and companies related to Vertical Take-Off and Landing (VTOL) drones.
 - [awesome-ecology](https://github.com/calvinkflee/awesome-ecology) - A curated list of awesome ecology packages and tools.